WindowsAzure-TrainingKit-RU/Demo-BuildClips/DemoHeader.md

 1. In the **CREATE A NAMESPACE** dialog box, enter the **NAMESPACE NAME**, select a **REGION**, and then click the check mark to confirm the action.

-	> **Note:** Make sure to select the same region for all the assets that you create in Windows Azure for this demo, typically, the one that is closest to you.
+	> **Note:** Make sure to select the same region for all the assets that you create in Windows Azure for this demo, typically the one closest to you.

 	![Creating a new Service Namespace](Images/service-bus-add-namespace.png?raw=true)